Mahip45/Product-Catalog-Service/README.md

 Java 17 or higher
 Maven 3.6 or higher
 MySQL

 Initial Setup
 Clone the Repository:

 git clone https://github.com/your-username/product-catalog-api.git
 cd product-catalog-api

-Set Up the Database:
+      2 .Set Up the Database:

 Create a database in MySQL called productcatalog.
 Update the connection details in the application.properties file with your MySQL credentials: spring.datasource.url=jdbc:mysql://localhost:3306/productcatalog spring.datasource.username=your-username spring.datasource.password=your-password
-Run the Application:
+    3. Run the Application:

    mvn spring-boot:run

 API Documentation
 Products

 Get All Products

 Endpoint: /products
 Method: GET
 Description: Retrieves a list of all products.
 Response Codes: 200 OK for data, 204 No Content if empty.

 Get Product by ID

 Endpoint: /products/{id}